 The thing I really liked about Stray was that it wasn't just 'getting from A to B', Apples, my driver for the majority of my trip, often let us stop for photo stops, short little walks and grocery shops, and the blue pools were no exception.
 We stopped off here for an hour or so and all dipped our feet into the icy cold water before watching some of the (braver) boys jump from the suspension bridge 15 metres or so into the freezing waters.

+Wanaka was one of my favourite spots in New Zealand for so many reasons.
+Firstly, it was absolutely beautiful, with Wanaka Lake right in the middle and snow capped mountains all around.
+It had a very similar vibe to Queenstown without the craziness of tourists, which I preferred and it just felt very homely!
 Roy's Peak was an obvious must do when we arrived in Wanaka, however we deliberated for hours whether we were going to venture to the peak at sunrise or sunset.
-Sunrise seemed like the obvious choice, however the 2am wake up and uphill battle in the freezing cold and pitch black didn't really seem too appealing for the four of us.
+Sunrise seemed like the obvious choice, however the 2am wake up and uphill battle in the freezing cold and pitch black didn't really seem too appealing for the four of us (I met three girls on the bus that I became pretty inseparable with).
 So, sunset it was.
 We hitchhiked to the base of the trek, which was only about 10 minutes from the centre of Wanaka.
-We arrived at around 4pm and started the hike.
+Myself and the girls arrived at around 4pm and started the hike.
 It was unbelievably hot and none of us had packed nearly enough water, nor did we anticipate how hard it was actually going to be.
 The hike took around 4 hours to the top, with a lot of snack and 'wow' breaks as we took in the views on the way up.

 We arrived at the summit a little after 8 and had our makeshift dinner consisting of hummus and carrots gawking at the insane views.
 I was surprised to find that there was nearly no one up there with us, as I had heard how insanely busy it can get in the mornings.
 After dinner I left the girls for a little bit and found my own private outcrop where I sat by myself and enjoyed the stillness of it all.
 It was here where I had to change into my 'instagram outfit' for my summit photos.
 Once the sun started to set I swapped out my skirt and crop for my very sweaty shirt and exercise top, not the most fashionable but it got super chilly super fast up the top of the peak.